sandeepverana/Postgresql/Postgres-practise.md

 Row-level locks: exclusive or share lock.

 ***EXCLUSIVE LOCK***
-* An exclusive row level lock is automatically acquired when row is updated or deleted.
+* An exclusive row-level lock is automatically acquired when row is updated or deleted.
 * Row-level locks don’t block data querying, they block just writes to the same row.
  * Exclusive row-level lock can be acquired explicitly without the actual changing of the row with SELECT FOR UPDATE command.
 ```sql